Akallabet/Akallabet/README.md

 ### Hi there 👋

-I am a Web Engineer, I love to create beautiful and performant applications
+I am a Software Developer who loves to create beautiful and performant applications

-- 🔭 I’m currently working at [NearForm]([https://www.signal-ai.com/](https://www.nearform.com))
+- 🔭 I’m currently working at [NearForm]([https://www.signal-ai.com/](https://www.nearform.com)) as Senior Web Engineer
 - 🌱 I’m currently learning Clojure
 - 🌱 I’m also learning touch typing
 - 💬 Ask me about Food, but really anything you want!